siqi-zheng/academic/content/home/experience.md

   location = "Foshan"
   date_start = "2018-05-01"
   date_end = "2018-08-31"
-  description = """Handled data visualization via Tableau for quarterly meeting and switched to the department of digital marketing, investigating topics to expanding the influence on social media and predicting user behaviors from the available data
+  description = """Handled data visualization via Tableau for quarterly meeting and switched to the department of digital marketing, investigating topics to expanding the influence on social media and predicting user behaviors from the available data.

   Selected Contributions: